dotnet/fsharp/README.md

 # The F# language, Core library, and F# tools for Visual Studio

-You are invited to contrinute to future releases of the F# language compiler, core library, and tools.
+You're invited to contribute to future releases of the F# language compiler, core library, and tools.
 Development of this repository can be done anywhere [.NET Core](https://dotnet.microsoft.com/) is supported: Windows, macOS, and a variety of Linux distributions.

 ## Contributing